solangegueiros/rsk-tutorials/en/truffle/truffle-rsk-gas-price.md

 # Setup the gas price to use with Truffle

 **Gas** is the internal pricing for running a transaction or contract.
-When you send tokens, interact with a contract, send R-BTC, or do anything else on the blockchain, you must pay for that computation.
+When you send tokens, interact with a contract, send RBTC, or do anything else on the blockchain, you must pay for that computation.
 That payment is calculated as gas.
-In RSK, this is paid in **R-BTC**.
+In RSK, this is paid in **RBTC**.
 The **minimumGasPrice** is written in the block header by miners and establishes the minimum gas price that a transaction should have in order to be included in that block.

 To update the **minimumGasPrice** in your project, run this query in a POSIX compatible terminal, using cURL: